devhmac/Hypocenter/README.md

 # Details

-Hypocenter utilizes the USGS live earthquake API (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_month.geojson).
+Hypocenter utilizes the USGS live earthquake API, which delivers earthquake data the moment is is available.
 We chose to display all earthquakes that are 'human feel-able' (magnitude 4.5+) that occurred in the last month.
 We wanted Hypocenter to be a place for anyone impacted by an earthquake, even if they have minimal knowledge on how they work - we also wanted the site to be updated constantly, and completely different month to month.

 We display data to users not only through the globe and map modes, but also through our unique livelist feature - the top five most recent earthquakes are displayed here.
 Do you think you just felt and earthquake and want to know for sure?
 Livelist has your back, making recent earthquakes easy to access and comment on.
 We also display an alert when a new earthquake occurs while the user is on the globe or map mode - a rare occurrence, but exciting when it happens.